 Diversity is a buzz word.
 There aren’t many safe places to talk about the difficulty of diversity – the fear, the bias.
 I hold myself back because I don’t want to look different or stupid.
 Diversity becomes very rich when you can start talking with each other.
 This has been so unique.
 I don’t know any other group where you can do that.”

 “It’s the unspoken that hinders children’s lives.” – DC parent

-Kindred helps parents convert the empathy and cultural competency strengthened through parent fellowships into actions that address the root cause of the opportunity gap in their schools.
-The issues and actions are identified by parents, and may include a range of interventions, from making family school events more inclusive to developing new ways for parents to build relationships to creating specific academic programs that provide extra resources to students who need them.
+Kindred’s second year of programming is focused on converting the empathy and cultural competency strengthened through parent dialogues into actions.
+The issues are identified by parents, and may include a range of interventions, from making family school events more inclusive, to developing new ways for parents to build relationships, to creating specific academic programs that provide extra resources to students who need them.

 Kindred supports parents to transform their school’s parent organizational bodies into equity-driven action groups.
-For example, parent-teacher organizational leadership and membership would change to reflect the school’s diversity, and the voices of traditionally marginalized families would influence decisions such as how the school’s budget should be allocated.
-In the broader community, a diverse coalition of families will fight together for policy changes that support equity and diversity in schools.
+For example, in Kindred’s pilot program, the parent-teacher organizations now runs meetings that better reflect the school’s diversity, which in turn elevates the voices of traditionally marginalized families to influence decisions such as how the school’s budget should be allocated.